Rachel Bates

 Writer.
 Educator.
 Researcher.

-Rachel Bates is a passionate educator with ten years of teaching experience at the secondary and post-secondary levels.
-In May, she graduated with her PhD in English with concentrations in Literary and Cultural Studies and Writing, Rhetoric, and Discourse Studies.
-She holds an M.A. in Liberal Studies with a concentration in creative writing from Dartmouth College and a B.A. in History and English from East Tennessee State University.
+Rachel Bates is an Assistant Professor of Writing at Curry College.
+She holds a PhD in English with concentrations in Literary and Cultural Studies and Writing, Rhetoric, and Discourse Studies.
+Her M.A. is in Liberal Studies with a concentration in creative writing from Dartmouth College, and she completed her B.A. in History and English at East Tennessee State University.

 Rachel's creative writing is featured in several journals such as Appalachian Review, West Texas Literary Review, and Broad River Review, and Finishing Line Press published her debut chapbook, Dear River, in 2020.
 She draws inspiration from Appalachia, her family, her students, and life's general mundane and quotidian ongoings.